umee-network/umee/x/leverage/README.md

 The interest accrued on borrows, after some of it is set aside for reserves, is distributed to all suppliers (i.e. uToken holders) of that denomination by virtue of the uToken exchange rate increasing.

-While Supplying APY is never explicity used in the leverage module due to its indirect nature, it is available for querying and can be calculated:
+While Supplying APY is never explicitly used in the leverage module due to its indirect nature, it is available for querying and can be calculated:

 `SupplyAPY(token) = BorrowAPY(token) * SupplyUtilization(token) * [1.0 - ReserveFactor(token)]`